 It is possible to appoint the same person to act as an appointee with both the DWP and Social Security Scotland, or to appoint different individuals to these roles.
-5
+If the same person is acting in both roles, they normally need to complete the application process to become an appointee with both agencies separately.

 The situation is monitored once an appointee is put in place to ensure that it continues to be suitable both for the adult and their appointee for the scheme to continue.
-6